-Summer’s coming (we promise) and here's an all-to-familiar scenario with the average homeowner: They’re at home, minding their own business, happily indulging a bowl of popcorn and watching Netflix, when suddenly he/she hears awful sound; drip... drip... drip.
-They look over to see the household pet licking at a puddle that's slowly forming on the kitchen floor.
-In a flash: Concern, stress, and that ”oh brother!” feeling.
+Summer’s coming (we promise) and here's an all-to-familiar scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching Netflix, when suddenly he/she hears awful sound; drip... drip... drip.
+They look over to see the household pet licking at a puddle that's slowly forming on the dining room floor.
+Suddenly: Concern, stress, and that ”oh brother!” feeling.
 Where did the leak come from?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the central air conditioner is frozen solid.
-This can strike anywhere, from Haltom City to Thailand, regardless of weather.
+This can strike anywhere, from Haltom City to Thailand, regardless of climate.

 Why Air Conditioners Freeze

 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Haltom City area home.
-There are two primary reasons the evaporator coil may freeze:
+The two main reasons why the evaporator coil may freeze:

 - The restriction of the system’s airflow

-Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly transfer heat, and consequently 'overcools' itself.
-The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+Either way, the result is that the air conditioner's evaporator coil does not properly transfer heat, and in effect 'overcools' itself.
+The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C just turned into an old-school icebox.

 What Should You Do When Your A/C Freezes?